 Sangamore and Walhonding Road, Bethesda MD

-The one-of-a-kind home in Bethesda offers two guestrooms and is located just over the DC/Maryland border in Glen Echo Heights, a hilly, woodsy area near the Potomac River.
+The one-of-a-kind Bethesda bed and breakfast offers two guestrooms and is located just over the DC/Maryland border in Glen Echo Heights, a hilly, woodsy area near the Potomac River.
 The owners' vision was to build a home with authentic, turn-of-the-last-century craftsmanship (c.
 1900), while updating it with today's amenities.
 The house features large porches, high ceilings, plaster crown moldings, stained-glass skylights and transoms, pocket doors, piano curves, eyebrow dormers, curved bays, a covered panel passageway, a turning central stairway and atrium and a large circular turret with a delightful bell-shaped roof.

 Look more closely and you'll see the owners’ large collection of period artifacts being put back into use here, including: four fireplace mantels, a houseful of antique light fixtures, salvaged front doors with original hardware, a pair of cypress craftsman columns, countless antique porcelain doorknobs, an enormous oval pedestal sink, a six-foot curved Art Deco bathtub, antique hearth tiles and a truckload of salvaged, quarter-sawn heart pine flooring from New Orleans.
 And on the walls, are the "affiches"-- the owners' collection of antique posters.

 In addition to the beautiful, carved staircase, there is elevator access as well.
 The house and guest accommodations can be accessed without using a single step.